TyShuro/Statistical-Modelling-Project/README.md

 ## Project/Goals
 Explore Data from API's and build a statistical model Data Collection: Gather relevant data from various sources to build a comprehensive dataset.
-Statistical Modelling: Apply statistical models to analyze the data and identify areas of improvement in API coverage.
+Statistical Modelling: Apply statistical models to analyze the data
 ## Process
 Part 1: Data Collection